Problem has Deteriorated Past Government’s Ability to Remedy

 Any effective solution must be commensurate in speed to Oligarchy’s actions.
 Speed is a critical factor in repeatedly constraining Oligarchy and in defining the solution’s form–Congress would take about 100 years if they were willing to try.
 Otherwise, Oligarchy’s speed, agility, and perseverance overcome the Peoples’ existing impractical and ponderous options.

-A solution cannot come from the President or the Supreme Court because the do not have the Constitutional power to solve the Problem; our checks and balances were not designed to address it.
+A solution cannot come from the President or the Supreme Court because they do not have the Constitutional power to solve the Problem; our checks and balances were not designed to address it.
 The Supreme Court even made the Problem worse by two decisions (Citizens United and McCutcheon), which authorize unlimited and untraceable funds to support the Oligarchy’s candidates.
-Politics cannot solve this type of Problem because Congress is so obligated to the Oligarchy, and it hardly matters which party is in power.
+Politics cannot solve this type of Problem because Congress is so obligated to the Oligarchy; moreover, it hardly matters which party is in power.
 The States have the power to solve some problems by repeated Article V Amendments as envisaged by the Founders (Fed.
 43 & Fed.
 85).
-But in 240 years, the States have not once enforced Article V. Nevertheless, this is the only effective method the People have to limit Oligarchy.
+But in 240 years, the States have not once enforced Article V, despite this being the only effective method the People have to limit Oligarchy.